CodeScop/Oge-Mai-Field-Guide/forestquests.md

 - **Type:** Collection
 - **Requirements:** Collect Tesven's Amulet, 4 Essence, 8 Dust, and 4 Leaves
 - **Rewards:** Mama Tree unlocks
 - **Recommendation:** Hopefully you have Tesven's Amulet from the previous quest You may well have everything you need already at this point.
-Essence is the trickiest bit here; at low Luck, your best bet is probably battling Grey's Mawt, which drops at least one Essence and often two.
+Essence is the trickiest bit here; at low Luck, your best bet is probably battling Grey's Mawt, which drops at least one Essence and often two; if you're feeling up to a 25-minute sprint, Viyusa just might drop all you need at one go.
 As your Luck increases, Wignow become more reliable Essence providers and cost fewer words.
 And if you're trying to remember what Luck is and how it works, double-check the FAQ back at the beginning of the Guide. :)

 ### MT Main Quest 1: To Great Heights